Detecting null patterns in tensor data: Chiseling 3-tensors: a user's guide

 \subsection{The universal chisel}

-We first introduce the chisel that serves as a default chisel---for reasons explained in Proposition~\ref{prop:universal-chisel}, we call it the \textit{universal chisel}:
+We first introduce the chisel that serves as a default chisel---for reasons explained by Proposition~\ref{prop:universal-chisel}, we call it the \textit{universal chisel}:

-The solution space $\Der(\ch_{{\rm uni}},t)$ of~\eqref{eq:C-derivation} using chisel $\ch_{{\rm uni}}$ forms a Lie algebra~\cite{BMW:Rihanna}.
-That structure is used in the next section to derive our uniqueness results.
-The subspace of scalar $\ch_{{\rm uni}}$-derivations is given by
+The solution space $\Der(\ch_{{\rm uni}},\Gamma)$ of~\eqref{eq:C-derivation} using chisel $\ch_{{\rm uni}}$ forms a Lie algebra, where the Lie bracket is the commutator map~\cite[Theorem A]{BMW:Rihanna}.
+We use this fact in the next section to establish uniqueness.
+The scalar $\ch_{{\rm uni}}$-derivations are given by